lojajaquelineandrade/site/README.md

  - Comments and personal information

 The [API](https://www.redhat.com/en/topics/api/what-is-a-rest-api) should be [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) enabled, to allow site communication with the [API](https://www.redhat.com/en/topics/api/what-is-a-rest-api) even if the site will be hosted in github pages.
-We will use sqlite database to store users information, for it simplicity in setup.
+We will use [SQLite database](https://www.sqlite.org/) to store users information, for it simplicity in setup.
 The site has no need for scalability in database.